 - Use less detergent.
 Too much detergent can redeposit lint and other debris back on the clothing, rather than pulling it out.

 - Wash pet-related items such as blankets, cat and dog beds, and chew toys separately from the rest of the clothing.
-If the pet load is especially dirty, clean the tub by hand after the wash.
+If the pet load is especially dirty, clean the washing machine tub by hand after the wash.

 03 of 07

 - Try to redistribute the clothing within the washing machine tub.
 When the washer is out of balance, it will automatically stop until you can get the clothing back in balance.
 After redistributing the clothing, close the lid again.
 The machine should start spinning automatically if the load distribution is correct.
 Loads that include high-absorption materials like towels, sheets, and thick clothing like jeans and sweaters often become imbalanced.

-- Check the machine's level.
-Much like the above step, an out-of-level machine will stop spinning; this action is programmed into your clothes washer for safety.
+- Check the machine's level on the floor.
+An out-of-level machine will stop spinning; this action is programmed into your clothes washer for safety.
 Check the machine's level with a bubble level and bring the machine back to level by adjusting the legs.